John Mauropous: Works

 It seems that Mauropous had prepared during his lifetime a collection of his own literary works.
-The manuscript Vaticano Graeco 676 is a very close copy of this collection.
+The manuscript Vaticanus Graecus 676 is a very close copy of this collection.
 That collection consists of ninety-nine poems (epigrams, polemical and autobiographical poems, funeral orations in verse), seventy-seven letters and thirteen speeches (with for the most part religious content).

 Apart from these works, Mauropous composed a huge amount of liturgical canons.
 Mauropous has been seen as a precursor of the new cultural mentality in mid-11th century Byzantium.
 The typical blend of religious piety and classical culture links him with his pupil Psellos, and contemporary poets like Christopher of Mytilene.
 A particular theme in his poems and letters are the vicissitudes and dangers of public life and political careers, which is not surprising given the political and social instability of this period.